-The art of inlaying slivers of colored stone into marble is called pietra dura, which literally means "hard stone" in Italian.
+PIETRA DURA The art of inlaying slivers of colored stone into marble is called vietra dura, which called pietra dura, which literally means "hard stone" in Italian.
 A single bloom on the tomb of Mumtaz Mahal is said to contain 35 different precious stones.